CargoRocket/website/_i18n/en/privacy.md

 ### Legal basis for the processing of personal data
 Insofar as we obtain the consent of the data subject for processing operations of personal data, Art.
 6 (1) lit. a EU General Data Protection Regulation (DSGVO) serves as the legal basis.
 When processing personal data that is necessary for the performance of a contract to which the data subject is a party, Art.
 6 (1) (b) DSGVO serves as the legal basis.
 This also applies to processing operations that are necessary for the performance of pre-contractual measures.
-Insofar as the processing of personal data is necessary for the fulfilment of a legal obligation to which our company is subject, Art.
+Insofar as the processing of personal data is necessary for the fulfillment of a legal obligation to which our company is subject, Art.
 6 (1) c DSGVO serves as the legal basis.
 In the event that vital interests of the data subject or another natural person make processing of personal data necessary, Art.
 6 (1) (d) DSGVO serves as the legal basis.
 If the processing is necessary to protect a legitimate interest of our company or a third party and the interests, fundamental rights and freedoms of the data subject do not override the first-mentioned interest, Art.
 6 (1) lit. f DSGVO serves as the legal basis for the processing.